CurrenJ/potions-plus/notes.md

 - Exclude vanilla brewing recipes that have been added to the BC from being incidentally generated as SPRs
 - Mechanism for forcing specific saved recipes to re-gen/remove
+- Remove recipe if reuslt no longer exists